 Cahill's skin went pale.
 Sweat appeared on his forehead and upper lip.

-"No. I didn't do anything like that.
-Okay, so I've skated over the edge a time or two in helping Hudson, but nothing like that."
+"No!" he said urgently.
+"I didn't do anything like that!
+Okay, so I've skated over the edge a time or two in helping Hudson, but nothing like that!"

 Watching Cahill, Cruz was inclined to believe it.
 But he wasn't inclined to let Cahill know it.
-Scared men were more cooperative.
+Scared men were more cooperative than men whose confidence was intact.

 "If you didn't do it," Cruz said carelessly, "who did?"

 Cahill opened his mouth, then shut it.

 Cruz waited.